blues/notecard-env-var-manager/README.md

 ### `NotecardEnvVarManager_process`

 The other way of getting variables from the Notecard is by calling `NotecardEnvVarManager_process`.
 This approach uses "watch variables."
 A watch variable is an environment variable that the user is interested in fetching from the Notecard.
-To set watch variables, call `NotecardEnvVarManager_setWatchVars` with an array of C-strings indicating the variables of interest:
+Similar to `NotecardEnvVarManager_fetch`, the user sets watch variables by calling `NotecardEnvVarManager_setWatchVars` with an array of C-strings indicating the variables of interest:

 ```c
 const char *watchVars[] = {